devskale/python-utils/packages/strukt2meta/README.md

-strukt2meta ofs PROJECT@FILENAME   # Process a single project (A/) file strukt2meta ofs PROJECT@BIDDER     # Process all docs for one bidder (BIDDER in B/) strukt2meta ofs PROJECT@BIDDER@FILENAME  # Process one bidder file
+strukt2meta ofs PROJECT@FILENAME   # Process a single project (A/) file strukt2meta ofs PROJECT@BIDDER     # Process all docs for one bidder (BIDDER in B/) strukt2meta ofs PROJECT@BIDDER@FILENAME  # Process one bidder file strukt2meta ofs @all               # Process all projects in the OFS system
 ```

 Additional options: